learn-co-curriculum/dsc-skewness-and-kurtosis/README.md

 ## Skewness

-Skewness is the degree of distortion or deviation from the symmetrical bell curve that is a key characteristic of a normal distribution.
+Skewness is the degree of distortion or deviation from the symmetrical normal distribution.
 Skewness can be seen as a measure to calculate the lack of symmetry in the data distribution.

 Skewness helps you identify extreme values in one of the tails.
 Symmetrical distribution has a skewness of 0.

-There are two types of Skewness: Positive and Negative.
+Distributions can be **positively** or **negatively** skewed.

 ### Positive Skewness

-A distribution is **positively skewed** when the tail on the right side of the distribution is longer (or fatter - as it is often called).
-The mean and median are bigger than the mode.
+A distribution is **positively skewed** when the tail on the right side of the distribution is longer (also often called "fatter").
+When there is positive skewness, the mean and median are bigger than the mode.

 ### Negative Skewness